-A modem is usually required to convert the local connection, typically Ethernet, to the signaling and physical interface used to connect customers to the ISP network.
-In the case of DSL it is an ADSL or VDSL (very high speed DSL) modem, Cable uses some flavor of DOCSIS and the holy grail of first-mile broadband, fiber optic, is typically a version of passive optical network (PON).
-The granddaddy of modems uses the voice grade telephone network but the upper limit of V.92 dialup modems is low, only 56kbps.
+A modem is usually required to convert the subscriber's network, typically Ethernet, to the signaling and physical interface used to connect to the ISP.
+In the case of DSL it is an ADSL (asymmetric digital subscriber line) or VDSL (very high speed DSL) modem, Cable internet uses some flavor of DOCSIS (data over cable service interface specification).
+Wireless internet access, either Cellular or fixed, use a modem in conjunction with a radio transmitter/receiver.
+Lastly the holy grail of first-mile broadband, fiber optic is typically a version of PON (passive optical network) terminated at an ONT (optical network termination) at the subscriber.
+The granddaddy of data communications the dialup modem uses the voice grade telephone network limiting speed to no greater then 56kbps compared to multimegabit speed of the other technologies.
 That can be useful for some specialized remote access applications and even slower dialup modems are used for alarm dialers where connect time is more important than transfer speed.
-But for general purpose Internet dialup it is almost unusable since most web sites are optimized for multimegabit per second access.
+But for general purpose internet usage dialup it is almost unusable since most web sites are optimized for multimegabit per second access.

-When we first set up our SOHO network back in 1998 used Wingate connections sharing software running on a laptop to share a v.90 dialup connection.
+When we first set up our SOHO network in 1998 used Wingate connections sharing software running on a laptop to share a v.90 dialup connection.
 Over time we have used several different modems and routers as our ISP and connection speed changed.
-Our current connection is ADSL2+.
-My preference is a combo ADSL modem/router because it makes access to low level modem info easy.
+Currently we use a CLEC (competitive local exchange carrier) to provide our ADSL2+ internet connection and landline telephone.
+My preference is a combo DSL modem/router because it makes access to low level modem info easy.
 Having access to modem status is handy for troubleshooting.
-Our current ADSL modem/router is a TP-Link TD-8817 single port router.
-Our Internet access is via ADSL through a competitive local exchange carrier (CLEC) so the rest of the modem discussion will be about DSL.
+Our current modem/router is a TP-Link TD-8817 single port router.